top of page

 data information knowledge.png

-Acknowledgement is made to Pyrcz, Isaacks, Deutsch, Smith and others from whom many of the above themes are based
+Acknowledgement is made to Pyrcz, Isaaks, Deutsch, Smith and others from whom many of the above themes are based

 Slide3.PNG